apuri92/citrine-challenge/writeup.md

 * log_validator.log contains information from validating the output file

 ### Explanation
-The script starts with with the given feasible sample point and explores outward (incrementing and decrementing by a particular step size) in each dimension.
-Any valid points found are added to the queue explored and added to the set of valid points.
-This exploration is done till the queue is empty.
+The script starts with the given feasible sample point and explores outward (incrementing and decrementing by a particular step size) in each dimension.
+Any valid points found are added to a queue.
+While the queue is non-empty, each point is popped off and explored at the same step size and valid points are added to queue.
+Each explored point is also added to the set of valid points.
 The step size is then halved and the search is re-done on a queue that contains the valid points found so far.

 ### Pseudocode
 ```